RonaldLePape/DEVOPS_DSTI_Project/README.md

   - build
   - deploy

 ....
-Build and Deploy stages are controlled by GitLab rule:
+Build and Deploy stages are controlled by GitLab rule (below for Deploy stage):

   rules:
     - if: '$CI_COMMIT_BRANCH == "master"'
-      when: on_success
+      when: manual
 ```

 - Pipeline executions: